LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-1.md

 }
 ```

+> FUN FACT : Want to know what's in the IPFS link we added?
+[See for yourself](https://gateway.ipfs.io/ipfs/QmTy8w65yBXgyfG2ZBg5TrfB2hPjrDQH3RCQFJGkARStJb)

 We will write the deployment script for this later, along with the one for `CeloNFTMarketplace` that is coming up.

 ### 💻 Writing the marketplace smart contract